truenas/documentation/content/TrueCommand/API/deprecated/servers_remove_tokens.md

 ```

 ### Events
 This API call will emit a "servers/list_tokens" event to notify other administrators of the change.
-See the {{< api-link "servers/list_tokens" >}} API reference for details.

 ## Log Summary
 This API call does not generate a detailed log summary item